Diabetes and Women | Prevention and Care

 Lifestyle Changes

-Healthy lifestyle practices include a regular workout regime, eating a healthy and fiber-rich diet and avoiding the consumption of alcohol and tobacco.
+Healthy lifestyle practices include a regular workout regime, eating a healthy and fibre-rich diet, and avoiding the consumption of alcohol and tobacco.

 Regularly Monitoring your Sugar Levels

 Being a diabetic, it is imperative that you monitor your sugar levels on a regular basis.
-Make sure you use the right glucometer for this purpose and optimize your diet and lifestyle according to your sugar level.
+Make sure you use the right glucometer for this purpose, and optimise your diet and lifestyle according to your sugar level.

 Medication

 Although there is no medicine to cure diabetes, some medications can help you manage the symptoms and complications of diabetes.
-The most common medications for diabetes include insulin therapy for people with Type 1 diabetes and Metformin which helps reduce sugar levels.
-Please talk to your diabetes doctor before starting with any medication.
+The most common medications for diabetes include insulin therapy for people with Type 1 diabetes and Metformin, which helps reduce sugar levels.
+In addition, please talk to your diabetes doctor before starting with any medication.

 Complications Associated with Diabetes in Women